ceph/ceph/doc/radosgw/swift/containerops.rst

 settings, which effectively enables all users to either read from or write to the container.
 Setting ``*`` makes the container public.
 That is it enables anonymous users to either read from or write to the container.

+.. note:: If you are planning to expose public read ACL functionality
+	  for the Swift API, it is strongly recommended to include the Swift account name in the endpoint definition, so as to most closely emulate the behavior of native OpenStack Swift.
+To do so, set the ``ceph.conf`` configuration option ``rgw swift account in url = true``, and update your Keystone endpoint to the URL suffix ``/v1/AUTH_%(tenant_id)s``
+	  (instead of just ``/v1``).

 Syntax